DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/ReactWebApp.md

 An identity provider will be configured and granted access to the web app to enable users to sign up and sign in to the app using their organization email accounts.
 Currently only single domain (organization email) per ISV partner is supported.

-Sign up and sign in process will fail for non-registered oranisation admin, user or domain.
+Sign up and sign in process will fail for non-registered organisation admin, user or domain.

 For queries regarding access, please send an email to ECLANZProductSupport@dxc.